0xPolygonMiden/miden-client/docs/library.md

 ## Execute transaction

 In order to execute a transaction, you first need to define which type of transaction is to be executed.
 This may be done with the `TransactionRequest` which represents a general definition of a transaction.
-Some standarized constructors are available for common transaction types.
+Some standardized constructors are available for common transaction types.

 Here is an example for a `pay-to-id` transaction type: